alexkartun/SNLI-Model/README.md

+* You should run all the scripts in linux shell on windows platform.
 ## Dependencies
 This code is written in python 3.7.
 Dependencies include:
 * Numpy
 * Pytorch For 3.7
 * NLTK
 This will install all dependencies in pip environment:
 ```bash
 ./install.sh